Shopping was confusing in the 1960s, even if you only had pocket money of one shilling to spend, as I did.

 I am not just talking about something in remote history when I talk about music from that era; I actually remember 1960s music.
 The first song I remember is Puppet on a String, which of course won the 1967 Eurovision Song Contest (yes, we had it then too!) for Sandie Shaw.
 I would have been 5 but I well remember the catchy tune blasting out of BBC Radio 1 on our little, blue radio set in the kitchen, or in my bedroom when I was sick, which was often.
 Continue reading “Memories of the 1960s – Music”→

-The Bucks model of education was simple: your kid had to pass their eleven-plus exam to get a proper education.
+The Bucks model of education was simple: your kid had to pass Buckinghamshire’s special Twelve-Plus exam to get a proper education.
+(All counties had the Eleven Plus, but we also had the Twelve-Plus for grammar school applications and our school didn’t do the Eleven-Plus.)
 Anything else was failure and rewarded with being sent to a ‘secondary-modern,’ which in Bucks meant a school for dunces.
 There you would never get the chance to do O-Levels or A-Levels and you would certainly never go to University.
 So every day of your school life, you were having the message ‘Success is everything’ rammed down your throat.
 Unfortunately, the flip-side of this philosophy was the message that ‘your humanity is nothing.’
 It was only many years later that we would all discover Hans Eysenick’s IQ-based formula for the eleven-plus exam was all based on fake research.
 Continue reading “Memories of the 1960s – School”→

 I was born in 1962.
 The first 1960s toys I remember are a fluffy ball with a bell inside, a red, plastic American train and a ‘musical box’, about the size of a food can, with a crank on top.
 As you turned the crank, metal tongues were flicked inside, much like an African lamellaphone.
 It had pictures of the royal guards and Buckingham Palace painted on its sides.
 I don’t remember what the tune was.
-I also had a Playcraft plastic train set (see below).
+The plastic American train was from a Playcraft plastic train set (see image below).
 All these toys seemed to be around since a time before I could remember anything clearly.

-The first 1960s toy I remember actually receiving was a motorised tank.
-My dad came home late one night (it was always late when he came home for a kid that was at nursery school!) and presented me with this thing that drove up and down a pile of books on its own!
+The first 1960s toy I remember actually receiving was a motorised Centurion tank (possibly Scalecraft).
+My dad came home late one night (it was always late when a father came home for any kid that was at nursery school!) and presented me with this thing that drove up and down a pile of books on its own!
 My dad showed me how to open a book and turn it upside down so that its spine formed the ridge of a hill.
 The tank could go over this too.
 Continue reading “Memories of the 1960s – Toys”→

 This week Memories of the 1960s – Toys, Books Available on Wattpad, Free Giveaway and Honorary Cliff Robertson Documentary